Premises Liability Claims in Missouri & Kansas

 - Filing a personal injury lawsuit and preparing for trial.
 If a settlement is not possible prior to filing suit, your premises liability lawyer should file your claim in court and pursue recovery of your damages in the judicial system.

-We handle personal injury claims, including premises liability claims, on a contingency fee basis.
+Our personal injury law firm in Kansas City handles personal injury claims, including premises liability claims, on a contingency fee basis.
 This means that we are not paid unless you recover compensation for your injuries.
 We advance all costs and expenses for your case, including filing fees, expert witness fees, and costs for preparation for trial.
 We are ready to be your partner in negotiating a fair settlement on your behalf and we are unwilling to do anything less than what will be required to give you the settlement you deserve.

 If you or a loved one had been injured due to a dangerous or defective condition on a property, call our law firm today for a free, no obligation consultation.
 Our Kansas City premises liability lawyer is standing by, ready to listen, offer helpful guidance, and pursue a full and fair recovery on your behalf.
 Don't wait - as there are strict timelines for pursuing your premises liability case.
 Call today: 816-203-0143.